Beyoncé (album): Accolades

 Despite being released in December when several publications had completed their year-end lists, Beyoncé was ranked the best album of the year by Billboard, Houston Chronicle and Los Angeles Times, while Spin ranked it the best R&B album of the year.
 As of January 2015, Billboard also named Beyoncé as the second best album of the first half of the 2010s.
 The album was ranked within the top ten on lists by Associated Press, HitFix, MTV News, Club Fonograma and Digital Spy.
 Beyoncé was ranked at number eleven on Metacritic's twenty-five best-reviewed albums of 2013.
 On the annual Pazz and Jop mass critics poll of the year's best in music, the album was ranked at number four.
 Robert Christgau, the poll's creator, ranked it eighteenth on his own year-end list.
 Some publications included Beyoncé on their 2014 lists, and it was deemed the best album of the year by Vibe, Pretty Much Amazing and Nate Chinen of The New York Times.
 Consequence of Sound listed the effort as the eighteenth best one from 2014 and Tiny Mix Tapes, the fortieth one.
 Pitchfork named Beyoncé the fourteenth best album of the decade (2010–2014) so far; Fact listed the album as the ninth best one from the same period.

 Beyoncé was included in best-of lists of the 2010s decade by several publications, including Pitchfork (3rd), The Associated Press (3rd), Stereogum (7th), Billboard (11th), Rolling Stone (26th), Consequence of Sound (79th), NME (55th), Uproxx (33rd), Tiny Mix Tapes (35th), Paste (40th) and Spex (57th).

 Spin considered the album the thirty-eighth best one of the past thirty years (1985–2014) and Q named it one of the greatest albums of the past thirty years.
 On Rolling Stone's 500 Greatest Albums of All Time list, Beyoncé was placed at number 81, citing the album's "musical scope and feminist outreach" and adding that it "proved that nobody else was on her level".
 The Guardian included the project at number 9 on their ranking of the 100 best albums of the 21st century.
 Beyoncé was also included on the 2016 update of the 1001 Albums You Must Hear Before You Die.
 Consequence of Sound named the album the 37th best one of the last 15 years (2007–2022).
+Apple Music ranked Beyoncé thirty-sixth on their list of the 100 Best Albums ever created.
+Paste listed the album at number 185 on their list of the 300 Greatest Albums of All Time.